teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/particle-picking.md

 We now have

 - initial estimates for the particle positions and orientations on the surface of every VLP
 - a good initial model centered on the 6-fold symmetry axis of the lattice structure.

 We can use this information to run a one iteration subtomogram averaging project.
 This should allow us to find a good set of particle positions and orientations, centered on the 6-fold symmetry axes, which we can later use for higher resolution reconstruction.

 ## Particle extraction

 Unless you already did it after [extracting a subset of particles](hiv:extract-subset), you will need to extract the whole dataset.
-Follow the [same procedure](../../mini-tutorials/dynamo/extract-from-catalogue), but use all the volumes and call this new volume list `findparticles.vll`.
+Follow the [same procedure](../../mini-tutorials/dynamo/extract-from-catalogue), but use all the volumes and use as a base name `findparticles`.

 ## Particle alignment
 Next we set up a new alignment project using `dcp`.
 This time, the aim is to align each oversampled initial particle position to the closest real particle position in the lattice.
 The important difference compared to the previous step are: